lorenzopol/OpticReader-v7.0/readme.md

 [Screenshots](#screenshots) and the [Assumptions](#Assumptions) section).
 This is done by submitting each circle/square to three different classifiers.
 Each of them classify the given image and the most voted option gets chosen;
 - from the answers that have been detected a score is generated (as stated in the [Assumptions](#Assumptions) section) by comparing them to the ones given as correct;
 - after all the exams are evaluated, the difficulty score is calculated and applied to all users' scores;
-- a .xlsx file is automatically generated where all the users are ranked;
+- a .xlsx file is automatically generated where all the users are sorted by their overall score;
-- exam evaluation is currently done with multithreading.
+- exam evaluation is currently done with multiprocessing.

 ## Screenshots
 Some helper screenshots for those who are unfamiliar with the exam sheet layout (this is a recreation created by me)